wehlutyk/thesis/content/4-discussion.md

 For instance, coupling in perceptual crossing experiments is likely to emerge only when the subjects make movements of comparable magnitude at the sub-second timescale.
 Turn-taking on the other hand, is likely to require the subjects to have comparable behaviour at the timescale of a few seconds (the duration of a turn in turn-taking).
 The poorer the match in dynamics in a given dimension at a given scale, the more difficult it should be for a coupling to appear in that dimension at that scale.
-Higher levels of interactive normativity will likely involve yet larger timescales [a point that could for instance be related to multi-scale complexity matching in conversations, @abney_complexity_2014].
+Higher levels of interactive normativity will likely involve yet larger timescales [a point that could be related to multi-scale complexity matching in conversations, @abney_complexity_2014].

 @dale_self-organization_2014 provide a review of the empirical work that has already been done in (not exclusively enactive) dynamical approaches to interaction.
 At the level of simple interactions, promising applications have been made through software implementations: